-As I mentioned in my previous post, we stayed on the west side of the island and therefore we did not explore much of the East of Korčula.
+As I mentioned in my previous post, we stayed on the west side of the island and therefore we did not explore much of the East and North of Korčula Island, Croatia.

 Since we only had 5 days, each one was dedicated to one location of the island, and because the East is more developed, in theory, it would have more things to see.

 However, as we fancy those more unfamiliar beaches, and we love exploring routes that are barely on the map, we end up preferring and therefore spending more time on the west and south.